 Sunset bench is situated on the left of the road just down from the main gate.
 Cell phone reception is good from here.
 The sun sets are very special.

 Sherbrook lodge stands majestically on the left surrounded by 6 well stocked weirs.
-Sherbrook also boasts its own water fall – the water runs through rock pools and spills over the falls and then on its way down to Three Falls.
+Sherbrook also boasts its own water fall – the water runs through rock pools and spills over the falls.

 Glentana is tucked up on the right, in its own unique surroundings, as you make your journey through the Estate.
 A well-stocked dam is strategically placed right on the door step of Glentana and this dam is fed from Little Glentana which in turn is fed from the wetlands above.
 Sitting on the veranda one can soak in the beauty of the Krantz directly in front and listen to the birds and frogs in full symphony.

 The river walk starts at Waxberry weir for the Sherbrook guests and then up past lily pond

 The Glentana guest will start their river walk from the picnic site.

 A picnic area can be found around Hypericum, Nitidula and Rhamnus weirs.
 The water runs gently over the rocks here and this is where I say that the farm fairies swim.
 An ideal spot for lunch or a sundowner

 Rhus, Tree Fern and Ilex Mitus weirs create their own beauty and the Ilex Mitus tree at the edge of the river is a perfect specimen of this special tree.

 Myrsine Africana, which is the botanical name for the beautiful little Cape-myrtle, is a definite area to take a rest – have a swim in the pool or sit on the log and soak in the ambiance.
 The children will enjoy a swim here.